-Can you drink alcohol while taking antibiotics?
+Can one drink alcohol while taking antibiotics?
 Mixing alcohol and antibiotics is an immensely broad topic.
 Having a glass of wine and necking a couple of Zynox pills can be very different to mixing few shots of vodka with Flagyl.
 The severity of side effects and symptoms will vary greatly, depending on the amount and type of a drink consumed and same goes with different antibiotic classes.
 It’s common knowledge, though, that the combination brings adverse effects along and should be avoided at all costs.